Special Unitary Parameterized Estimators of Rotation: Conclusion

 \section{Conclusion}

-This paper demonstrated the utility of special unitary matrices as a rotation parameterization.
+This paper demonstrated the utility of special unitary matrices for rotation estimation.
 Several new formulas and algorithms were presented from this perspective for the real and complex domains, tackling Wahba's problem and rotation representations in neural networks.
 Various experiments confirmed the potential of these approaches.
-Future work may include further solidifying the theoretical and empirical foundations of our rotation representations and applying special unitary matrices to other tasks such as camera pose estimation. {
+Future work may include further solidifying the theoretical and empirical foundations of our rotation representations and applying special unitary matrices to other tasks such as analytical camera pose estimation.